cjerzak/causalimages-software/README.md

   return( array_ )
 }
 ```
-### Alternatives to `acquireImageRepFxn` by Specifying Disk Location of Image/Video Data
+### Alternatives to `acquireImageFxn` by Specifying Disk Location of Image/Video Data
 *Under construction.*

 ## Analyzing the Sample Data
-Now that we've established some understanding of the data and written the `acquireImageRepFxn`, we are ready to proceed with the initial use of the causal image decomposition.
+Now that we've established some understanding of the data and written the `acquireImageFxn`, we are ready to proceed with the initial use of the causal image decomposition.

 *Note: The images used here are heavily clipped to keep this tutorial fast; the model parameters chosen here are selected to make training rapid too.
 The function output here should therefore not be interpreted too seriously.*